inpe-cdsr/catalog/quick-start.md

 # Quick Start

 This is a quick start related to CDSR project.
+This file explains how to install the project and do the basic settings.

 ## Install

-Create a new folder where you will let all your repositories called `inpe-cdsr`:
+Create a new folder called `inpe-cdsr`, where you are going to put [catalog](https://github.com/inpe-cdsr/catalog) repository:

 ```
 $ mkdir inpe-cdsr
 ```

-Clone the [catalog](https://github.com/inpe-cdsr/catalog) repository inside the previous folder and get into it:
+Clone the [catalog](https://github.com/inpe-cdsr/catalog) repository inside the previous folder and get in it:

 ```
 $ cd inpe-cdsr/ && \